 Hear Us Conference March 17th 2003: Review of Day Services for Working Age Adults

 The conference consulted service users about their views on day service provision, in 2003, following the closure of day services attached to resource centres the previous September 2002.
 Hear Us organised the conference in conjunction with Croydon User Council.
-They were assisted by Association for Pastoral Care in Mental Health (APCMH), Bethlem Chaplaincy, Mental Health Advisers group, MIND in Croydon and social work students.
+They were assisted by Association for Pastoral Care in Mental Health (APCMH), Bethlem Chaplaincy, Mental Health Advisers group, Mind in Croydon and social work students.

 Every year our Linkworking project reaches over 2500 people with a severe mental illness at the Bethlem Royal Psychiatric Hospital and Croydon’s Community Mental Health Teams.
 The Linkworkers visit services daily, meeting with vulnerable people, many of whom have been sectioned and are isolated on locked wards away from friends and family.
 Psychiatric wards can feel like clinical and cold environments, which are noisy, lonely and scary places.
 We have introduced Linkwork Champions, who work in collaboration with SLaM service leads, ward managers and occupational therapists, and they have identified improvements to ward life.
-Service users are now getting regular access to garden spaces, escorted leave from wards and we have helped them to gain access to activities that take away the boredom of ward life, there is still room for improvement, however.
+Service users are now getting regular access to garden spaces, and escorted leave from wards, and we have helped them to gain access to activities that take away the boredom of ward life.
+There is still room for improvement, however.

 We have been successfully running our open forum since 2003.
 These meetings enable service users (and carers) to come face to face with, and put difficult questions to commissioners (CCG) and service providers; bringing them to account for the quality of mental health services delivered in Croydon.
 This forum happens ten times per year and we have around 450 service users attend each year.
 We work in partnership with our colleagues in other voluntary services (like Mind in Croydon) and statutory services provided by SLaM.
 The forum also provides the CCG and service providers an opportunity to gather invaluable information to help shape services that meet the needs of service users.
 The success of our meetings demonstrate that there is a need for people with severe and enduring mental illnesses to be able to have direct influence over the care and treatment they receive.